 Grant-Braham, B., 2009.
 An investigation into motorsport sponsorship: a comparative analysis of two and four wheeled sponsorship.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: